msys2/msys2.github.io/Using-packages.md

 ## Package repositories

-The MSYS2 software distribution uses a port of `pacman` from Arch Linux to manage (install, remove and update) binary packages and also to build those packages in the first place.
+The MSYS2 software distribution uses a port of `pacman` (known from Arch Linux) to manage (install, remove and update) binary packages and also to build those packages in the first place.

 Packages in MSYS2 work like packages in popular Linux distributions.
 A package is an archive containing a piece of software.
 This normally means executable files, runtime libraries, data, shared and static link libraries, header files, config files, and manual pages.
 Packages also contain metadata, such as the software's name, description of its purpose, version number, vendor, checksum, and a list of dependencies necessary for the software to run properly.
 Upon installation, the files contained are extracted into your MSYS2 installation directory and the metadata are stored in a local database.